 Guide to working through report workflows in Convier — covering how to fill out input fields, deep-dive into data, save reports, and automate tasks in connected systems.

-One of the main usecases in Convier is going through a reporting workflow.
+One of the main usecases in Convier is working through a report workflow.
 This section will describe how to review and write a report in Convier, how to deep-dive into data analysis during the report workflow, how reports are stored and how Convier can automate certain workflow tasks in connection with other systems.

 The purpose of the report is to make it as easy as possible for a user to analyse and document every necessary step in a defined analysis workflow.
 Examples of such workflows are Customer Due Diligence reviews or reviewing a Transaction Monitoring alert.

-Example of a report view for an Enhanced Due Diligence report, connected to a KYC Case object
+Example of a report view for an Enhanced Due Diligence report, connected to a KYC case object from a CRM system

 The report view consists of sections addressing different themes or steps in the designed workflow.
 Each section can contain